Orbital angular momentum of light: Recent advances

-Measuring the orbital angular momentum of light
+Measurement

 Determining the spin angular momentum (SAM) of light is simple – SAM is related to the polarization state of the light: the AM is, per photon, in a left and right circularly polarized beam respectively.
 Thus the SAM can be measured by transforming the circular polarization of light into a p- or s-polarized state by means of a wave plate and then using a polarizing beam splitter that will transmit or reflect the state of light.

 The development of a simple and reliable method for the measurement of orbital angular momentum (OAM) of light, however, remains an important problem in the field of light manipulation.
 OAM (per photon) arises from the amplitude cross-section of the beam and is therefore independent of the spin angular momentum: whereas SAM has only two orthogonal states, the OAM is described by a state that can take any integer value N. As the state of OAM of light is unbounded, any integer value of l is orthogonal to (independent from) all the others.
 Where a beam splitter could separate the two states of SAM, no device can separate the N (if greater than 2) modes of OAM, and, clearly, the perfect detection of all N potential states is required to finally resolve the issue of measuring OAM.
 Nevertheless, some methods have been investigated for the measurement of OAM.

+In practical scenarios, light beams carrying orbital angular momentum (OAM) are often not composed of a single pure mode due to distortions caused by atmospheric turbulence, optical misalignment, or scattering.
+These imperfections result in a superposition of multiple OAM modes within the beam.
+Measuring the OAM spectrum is essential to quantify the modal composition and assess the beam's quality, which is critical for applications such as optical communications, imaging, and quantum information processing.

+To determine the vortex mode spectrum, one common method involves decomposing the complex optical field into its constituent angular harmonics: For a scalar complex field expressed in polar coordinates, this decomposition is:

+where the summation runs over all integer OAM modes $l$.
+This decomposition requires knowledge of both the amplitude and phase of the field.
+While direct phase measurement is challenging, phase retrieval algorithms — particularly single-beam multiple-image reconstruction (SBMIR) methods — enable reliable recovery of the phase profile from intensity measurements alone, achieving high resolution without auxiliary reference beams.

+The coefficients $a_l(\rho, z)$, representing the amplitude of each mode, are obtained by projecting the field onto the corresponding angular harmonic:

+The normalized intensity (or power) of each OAM mode $l$ at a propagation distance $z$ is then calculated by integrating the squared modulus of $a_l$ over the radial coordinate $\rho$:

+Here, the denominator ensures normalization by the total power across all modes, making $P_l(z)$ a dimensionless fraction between 0 and 1.
+This spectrum provides a direct measure of the beam's OAM purity and mode distribution.